 You might be able to diagnose it just by looking at it and seeing the circular scaly patches.
 But a vet can use ultraviolet light and skin scrapings to diagnose it, as well.
 They could do a potassium hydroxide (KOH) preparation of a skin scraping and then view it under a microscope to confirm the diagnosis of a fungus.

-Ringworm needs to be treated with an anti-fungal medication, either topical or systemic.
+Ringworm needs to be treated with anti-fungal medication, either topical or systemic.
 If the infection area is small, the vet might want you to apply a topical anti-fungal ointment for 7-10 days.
 If it’s more widespread, they might just want to administer anti-fungal medicine taken orally for several weeks (usually 5-6 weeks).
+I also recommend putting your guinea pig on some PRObiotics (not antibiotics).
+This will help regenerate your guinea pig’s immune system in a healthy and fast way.

 Well, obviously, prevent him from coming into contact with it!
 But, more practically, keeping the cage, bedding, and environment clean will help prevent any infected material from building up and becoming a main source of contagion.